stephanbcbauer/standards.catena-x.github.io/blog/2023-08-25-OfficeHours.md

 ## Open discussions

 - Test automation on environments: Consortia vs Helm test + kind
-- Upgradability of Postgresql Helm Charts
+- Upgradability of Postgresql Helm Charts as the Bitnami Chart do not offer an applicable way to upgrade between major PostgreSQL versions.
 - How to get support

 ## Session recording